spacemeshos/testnet-guide/ffnet.md

 ## Known Issues
 - Slow transaction confirmation time.
 We only report the `confirmed` status but not the `approved` status, therefore it will take up from 15 to 20 minutes for transactions to get confirmed.
 Once we add the `approved` status, transactions should be approved in about 5 minutes (between 3 and 8 minutes).

-- Can't connect to the p2p network or sync.
+- Can't connect to the p2p network or sync

     > Configure your router to forward TCP and UDP traffic to your computer and your computer firewall to not block your computer for accepting TCP or UDP packets on the app's port (defaults to 7153).